noji0101/tennis_analyzer/README.md

 8. Follow the app's instructions and click on the corner of the tennis court

 9. Push the send button and wait for a while.
 Then you'll get result.
+You can choose which swings you want to show and the range of frames.

 ## 2. Pose Estimation